midhxn/chatchain/Readme.md

 ## ChatChain

-Chatting Application With rich features on Blockchain
+Chatting Application With rich features on Eth Blockchain